SERG-Delft/jpacman-framework/ESOF-docs/report4.md

 >  _Definition from [Wikipedia]_
 [Wikipedia]: https://en.wikipedia.org/wiki/Software_testability

-In this report we will check **Rust**'s degree of testability by analising some factors like:
+In this report we will check **JPacman**'s degree of testability by analising some factors like:
 - **Controllability**: The degree to which it is possible to control the state of the component under test (CUT) as required for testing.
 - **Observability**: The degree to which it is possible to observe (intermediate and final) test results.
 - **Isolateability**: The degree to which the component under test (CUT) can be tested in isolation.